ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## Token Transfer to the KDC {#token-post}

-The Client transfers its access token to the KDC using one of the methods defined in the {{Section 3.3 of RFC9594}}.
+The Client transfers its access token to the KDC using one of the methods defined in {{Section 3.3 of RFC9594}}.
 This typically includes sending a POST request to the /authz-info endpoint.
 However, if the DTLS transport profile of ACE {{RFC9202}} is used and the Client uses a symmetric proof-of-possession (PoP) key in the DTLS handshake, the Client MAY provide the access token to the KDC in the "psk_identity" field of the DTLS ClientKeyExchange message when using DTLS 1.2 {{RFC6347}}, or in the "identity" field of a PskIdentity within the PreSharedKeyExtension of the ClientHello message when using DTLS 1.3 {{RFC9147}}.
 In addition to that, the following applies.

 In the Token Transfer Response to the Publishers, i.e., the Clients whose scope of the access token includes the "Publish" permission for at least one scope entry, the KDC MUST include the parameter 'kdcchallenge' in the CBOR map. 'kdcchallenge' is a challenge N_S generated by the KDC.
 As to the N_S value, it is RECOMMENDED to be at least 8 bytes long and it is RECOMMENDED to be a random value.
 Later when joining the group, the Publisher can use the 'kdcchallenge' challenge as part of proving possession of its private key (see {{RFC9594}}).
 If a Publisher provides the access token to the KDC through an /authz-info endpoint, the Client MUST support the parameter 'kdcchallenge' (REQ30).

 If 'sign_info' is included in the Token Transfer Request, the KDC SHOULD include the 'sign_info' parameter in the Token Transfer Response.
-Note that the joining node may have obtained such information by alternative means, e.g., the 'sign_info' may have been pre-configured (OPT3).
+Note that the joining node may have obtained such information by alternative means, e.g., information conveyed in the 'sign_info' parameter may have been pre-configured (OPT3).

 The following applies for each element 'sign_info_entry'.